mxmason/mxmason.github.io/source/content/writing/no-end-in-sight.md

+---
+layout: page.njk
+title: 'No end in sight'
+tags:
+ - post
+ - health
+ - disability
+date: 2022-06-16
+summary: Your face is different every time I tell this story.
+---
 # No end in sight

 Earlier this year, I got a bacterial infection.
 I’m accustomed to things in my body going wrong, so I didn’t think much of it.
 It took me several days to get medical care because I couldn’t walk well, for unrelated reasons.
 After six hours of waiting and blood-testing and x-raying, I finally saw a doctor.
 He was a balding, gravely serious man who looked me directly in the face as he said, “You’re lucky you came in when you did.
 You could have died.”
 I didn’t know how to explain to this man that I’m familiar with this particular flavor of *almost.* I said, “okay.”
 He seemed rather nonplussed.